Acclime helps you set up, manage & advance your business in China and beyond.

 Acclime and Trinity Bridge Asia, in this article, provide a guide to companies in China and the rest of Asia through different phases of a turnaround.
 Such phrases can often take between a few months and a few years, depending upon a company’s situation and industry, and some might still not make it.

-Company and Management Turnarounds are generally needed for a variety of reasons, which include:
+Company and Turnaround Management are generally needed for a variety of reasons, which include:

 - Financial hardships – Forecasts and cashflows show that the company will not be able to operate for much longer, and thus action is needed to shore up cash reserves and save the company.